HP 9000 712

 Expansion | 1 GIO 1 TSIO |

-approach from HP for PA-RISC workstations and the second pizza-box
+Unix and PA-RISC workstation design from HP in 1994 and the second PA-RISC pizza-box

-The design goal from HP for the 32-bit HP 9000/712 workstation was to reach performance levels of 1992-era workstations and servers such HP 9000 735 workstation, at a fraction of their fabrication costs.
-Everything is rather simplified and small, the case is one of the smallest Unix workstation cases, similar to the Sun SPARCstation 10 and 20 cases.
+The design goal from HP for the 32-bit 712 workstation was to reach the performance of 1992-era workstations such as the HP 9000 735 at a fraction of their fabrication costs.

 Processors